tesselode/mika-micro/manual.md

 ##### Controls
 Mika Micro has two oscillators, each with the same controls:
 - **Waveform**: choose what sound the oscillator will produce.
+The available waveforms are sine, triangle, saw, square, and pulse.
 - **Coarse**: sets the pitch of the oscillator in semitones.
-- **Fine**: fine tunes the pitch.
+- **Fine**: fine tunes the pitch in a range of -1 to +1 semitones.
-- **Split**: when turned to the left or right, splits the oscillator into two slightly detuned oscillators, creating a thicker sound.
-When a new note is played, if the split control is turned to the left, the oscillators will start out of phase, creating a soft, gentle attack.
-If the split control is turned to the right, the oscillators will start in phase, creating a punchy, hard attack.
+- **Split**: splits the oscillator into two slightly detuned oscillators, creating a thicker sound.
+When turned to the left, the oscillators will start out of phase, creating a soft, gentle attack.
+When turned to the right, the oscillators will start in phase, creating a punchy, hard attack.

 The **mix** control on the right sets the volume balance between the two oscillators.
 If the control is set all the way to oscillator 1 or 2, the other oscillator will be disabled, saving CPU cycles.